-To top it all off this show has one of the most iconic theme tunes of the 80's.
+To top it all off this show has one of the most iconic theme tunes of the decade.

 Magnum PI TV Show

-Magnum was a private detective show starring perhaps the only man to make a moustache look legit; Tom Selleck (apologies to Dabney Coleman).
+Magnum was a private detective show starring perhaps the only man to make a moustache look legit; Tom Selleck (my sincere apologies to Dabney Coleman).

-Based in Hawai, our hero drove around in a red Ferrari 308 solving crimes, meeting rather lovely ladies whilst still managing a bit of swimming and surfing and plenty of steak.
+Based in Hawai, our hero drove around in a rather cool red Ferrari 308 solving crimes and mysteries.
+All the while had plenty of time to meet rather lovely ladies, indulge in a spot of swimming and surfing, and dined out on plenty of Hawaiian cuisine.